About King Mojo Records

 especially proud to be a part of a peaceful solution and had signed many of the anti-war

-televised, a courage against the war began building.
-The average person in America never
+massacre were televised, an outrage against the government's war began building.
+The

-spoke out, because the rich military industrial conservatives ruled the media and said
+average person in America never spoke out, because the rich military industrial

-"my country right or wrong" and plain folks were afraid to speak out against the
+folks were afraid to speak out against the government... which we once naively

-government... which we once naively called our government.
+called our government.

 An example of distrust in government Dick recounted, was when he visited radio stations